intel-lab-lkp/linux/Documentation/trace/fprobetrace.rst

                   can be probed simultaneously, or 0 for the default value as defined in Documentation/trace/fprobe.rst

+ SYM		: Function name or comma-separated list of symbols.
+		  - SYM prefixed with "!" are exclusions.
+		  - ":entry" suffix means it probes entry of given symbols (default)
+		  - ":exit" suffix means it probes exit of given symbols.
+		  - "%return" suffix means it probes exit of SYM (single symbol).
  FETCHARGS      : Arguments.
 Each probe can have up to 128 args.
   ARG           : Fetch "ARG" function argument using BTF (only for function
                   entry or tracepoint.) (\*1)